Prometheus-X-association/billing/README.md

 ## Getting Started

-To run the project:
+To run the project for production:

 1. Install dependencies: `npm install` or `pnpm install`
-2. Set up environment variables (including Stripe API keys, webhook secret and mongoURI)
+2. Set up environment variables (including Stripe API keys, webhook secret and mongoURI) in the .env file
 3. build the project: `npm build`
 4. Start the server: `npm start`

+Using docker:

+1. Set up environment variables (including Stripe API keys, webhook secret and mongoURI) in the .env file by copying the .env.sample file and renaming it to .env
+2. (optional) create external docker network: `docker network create ptx`
+3. build using docker compose: `docker compose build`
+4. run using docker compose: `docker compose up -d`

 For testing: